-The Philips AJT4400B/37 alarm clock functions as a Bluetooth speaker, charges your mobile devices, and makes hands-free phone calls from the comfort of your bed.
-Those extra features, along with its impressive list of alarm options, make it one of the best alarm clocks available for less than $50.
+The Philips AJT4400B/37 alarm functions as a Bluetooth speaker, charges your mobile devices, and makes hands-free phone calls from the comfort of your bed.
+Those extra features, along with its impressive list of alarm options, make it a great alarm clock for less than $50.
+There's no sunrise or sunset features, as found on the best sunrise alarm clocks, but there's still a lot to enjoy here.

 This is the only alarm clock we tested with Bluetooth.
 Music plays from your phone through the device’s speaker.
 The AJT4400B also has a sleep timer, which turns the music off after a set amount of time, and the timer is adjustable between 15 and 120 minutes.